lhamot/CPP2D/README.md

 - http://eli.thegreenplace.net/2014/05/21/compilation-databases-for-clang-based-tools

 ## Future of the project?
-Small C++ project are almost fully convertible to D, but many things have to be done for the bigger ones.
+Small C++ project are almost fully convertible to **D**, but many things have to be done for the bigger ones.

 ### Main missing features are:
 * Better macro handling